Appl3Tree/appl3tree.github.io/_posts/2025-08-31-BTL1-Course-and-Cert-Review.md

 - **Take extensive notes** – This was the most important factor in my success.
 Having a personal playbook made the exam much smoother.
 - **Work through everything** – Completing all topics, labs, and quizzes ensured there were no surprises in the exam.
 - **Organize your references** – Being open-book only helps if your notes are clear and searchable.
-- **Plan your time** – Even if you finish early, budget for breaks and report writing.
+- **Plan your time** – Even if you finish early, budget for breaks.
-- **Practice professional reporting** – The exam grading considers accuracy, clarity, and the quality of written communication.

 ## Comparable Courses and Certifications
 For me, the most useful comparisons come from certifications and training that also emphasize broad defensive coverage.